What is a VAT number and how can I get one?

 For the avoidance of doubt, the below transactions do not normally require a non-established company to get a VAT number.
 As it often happens with VAT, there are exceptions to the rule.

 - Supplies of services: If you are supplying services from your home country to someone abroad, you do not have to register in the country of the customer.
 B2B rules will normally apply.
 Exceptionally, you will need to register and charge VAT on services related to immoveable property.
-Exceptions also apply to short term leasing, passenger transport services, catering services use&enjoyment and others.
+Exceptions also apply to short term leasing, passenger transport services, catering services, use and enjoyment, and others.

 - Domestic purchases of goods do not oblige you to register for VAT in any EU country.
 In a few countries, you still need to register for VAT due to purchases of goods when the domestic reverse charge applies.

 If you are incurring VAT, recovering these amounts have different procedures depending on whether you are VAT registered or not.
-We explain the difference in EU VAT Refund.
-Recover VAT through the VAT return or separate refund claims?.
+We explain the difference in our EU VAT refund article.

 Examples: When do I need a VAT number in the EU?

 A company buys goods in Poland and moves them to a processing plant in Germany.
-This company will need to get a VAT number in Poland due to the movement of these goods to another Member State (intra-Community suply).
+This company will need to get a VAT number in Poland due to the movement of these goods to another Member State (intra-Community supply).
 This same movement will require a VAT number in Germany (intra-Community acquisition).
-Although this is not a sale and the title of the goods remains within the same company, the transfer of goods between member states follows the same VAT rules as the sale of goods.
+Although this is not a sale and the title of the goods remains within the same company, the transfer of goods between Member States follows the same VAT rules as the sale of goods.

-Let´s take now the example of a UK company leasing automotive machinery to a client in France.
+Let's take now the example of a Spanish company leasing automotive machinery to a client in France.
 The machinery is purchased from a local French supplier and placed in the premises of the final customer, also French.
 Purchases of goods do not require a VAT registration.
-Leasing is a B2B service that is reverse charged by the customer and doesnot require a VAT registration neither.
+Leasing is a B2B service that is reverse charged by the customer and does not require a VAT registration either.
 The leasing business will not be allowed to get a French VAT number.
 Regarding the VAT incurred on the domestic purchase, this will be recovered through the VAT Refund Directive.

 And what about EU VAT registration thresholds?